TACC/Core-CMS/taccsite_cms/templates/page_types/WARNING.md

 # Warning

-This directory (and its content) is a temporary solution to prevent Texascale template loss, until the CMS pages are pointed ot the new templates in `taccsite_custom/texascale-org/templates`.
+This directory (and its content) is a temporary solution to prevent Texascale template loss, until the CMS pages are pointed to the new templates in `taccsite_custom/texascale-org/templates`.

 ## Last Recorded Progress Toward Template Deprecation